 In early production demos, there were two reprises of a sort between “Bring The Boys Back Home” and “The Doctor”.
-Part II was a seedy rocker that was immediately followed by Part III, a slower, eerie, bluesy instrumental featuring Rick Wright keyboard and a reprise of the “Is there anybody out there?” lyric.
+Part II was a seedy rocker that was immediately followed by Part III, a slower, eerie, bluesy instrumental featuring Rick Wright-sounding keyboards (performed by Waters) and a reprise of the “Is there anybody out there?” lyric.
 Both can be heard on the Under Construction ROIO.
 On the Work In Progress disc of The Wall: Immersion, it is listed as a single combined track.
 The reprise was never recorded by the band and Roger’s original demo recording of the track was used as a placeholder until it was cut sometime after the second band production demo tape of March 23, 1979.

 The Three Guitarists of Is There Anybody Out There?

 The second section features a quiet Spanish-style guitar instrumental played over a small, orchestral ensemble.
 David Gilmour did not play the instrumental solo on the album.
 He felt that he couldn’t do it cleanly enough or well enough for the record.
 In an August 1992 Musician Magazine interview, Gilmour says, “I could play it with a leather pick but couldn’t play it properly fingerstyle.”
 He ended up playing the part onstage for the live shows with no problems.

 In a later 2000 interview, Gilmour shared additional details about the session.